Montlake Playfield. Photo credit: Linnea Westerlind

 Powell Barnett Park, Seattle’s Central District

 Powell Barnett’s net climber gives kids a thrilling climb and a view of the rest of the playground, which has plenty of fun and challenging things to do.
 The Kompan play structure includes a steep steel slide and climbing walls.
 Little ones have several smaller play spaces including a cute fire truck and play house.
-In the summer, kids can splash in the wading pool.
+Flat paved paths in the park are bike-friendly.

 Location: 352 Martin Luther King Jr. Way in Seattle.
-Parking is available on the street.
+Free parking is available on the street.
+Buses stop in front of the park.

 Roxhill Park, West Seattle

 Location: 2850 S.W.
 Roxbury St. in West Seattle.
-Parking is available in a small lot.
+Parking is available in a small, free lot.
 Buses stop regularly along S.W.
 Roxbury St.

 Deane's Children's Park, Mercer Island